What to do and see in and around Angmering

 Sports Facilities:

-Angmering has its own archery, carpet bowls, cricket, croquet, football, rugby, and stoolball clubs.
+Angmering has its own archery, cricket, croquet, football, hockey, rugby, table tennis, stoolball, short-mat and carpet bowls clubs.
 Golf Clubs include Ham Manor (private), and the Rustington Golf Centre (public) which includes a driving range.
-Gym and swimming facilities are available at the Esporta club adjoining the Rustington Golf Centre in Golfers Lane, Angmering, next to which a 12-lane bowling alley is currently under construction.
-A skateboard bowl is to be constructed in May 2008.
+Gym and swimming facilities are available at Lane's Health Clubs adjoining the Rustington Golf Centre in Golfers Lane, Angmering.
+10-Pin Bowling (12 lanes) and a Clip 'n Climb challenge course is located at the Out of Bounds Entertainment Centre next to Lane's Health Clubs.
+A skateboard bowl was constructed in May 2008 and a BMX track in 2015 - both at the south of Bramley Green.
 Contact details may be found on the Organisations or Traders pages of this website.

 Other recreational activities: